pace-neutrons/Horace/documentation/user_docs/docs/manual/Correcting_for_sample_misalignment.rst

 ..
 Note::

    ``SQW`` file de-alignment procedure, which works regardless of the previous alignment attempts is performed using the following code.
-   The procedure works only on filebacked objects, as memory based objects do not have alignment matrix attached to pixels.
+   The procedure works only on filebacked objects, as memory based objects do not have alignment matrix attached to the pixels.
+If you are investigating your crystal to find most suitable Bragg peaks, you may want to put this procedure at the beginning of each :ref:`alignment iteration<Core Alignment>`.

 ::

         % de-align crystal if aligned previously and and set lattice to the theoretical value;
         rlu_rev_corr = crystal_alignment_info([a_theoretical,b_theoretical,c_theoretical],[alpha_theor,beta_theor,gama_theor]);
-        sqw_obj = sqw(sqw_file_name,'filebacked',true);
+        sqw_obj = sqw(sqw_file_name,'file_backed',true);
         if sqw_obj.pix.is_corrected
             rlu_rev_corr.rotmat = sqw_obj.pix.alignment_matr';
         end